Home - Book Preview

 “Where are they?” the older man asked.

 “One of my friends is up in Vermont, skiing with his family.
-The other’s back out in California where she’s originally from; she moved out here at the beginning of August last year.”
+The other’s back out in California, where she’s originally from.
+She moved here at the beginning of August last year.”

-“To be honest, I was a little surprised when you came in last month asking if you could work during your vacation.”
-Jeff shrugged.
+“Honestly, I was a little surprised when you came in last month asking if you could work during your vacation.”

-“With Mom and I at Thompkins and Kara still at Enfield Middle this year, it was a bit tough for us to plan a vacation.
+“With Mom and me at Thompkins, and Kara still at Enfield Middle this year, it was a bit tough for us to plan a vacation.
 We’ll be headed to Maine this summer instead.”
-Steve Bilzarian nodded.

 “Are you coming back to work here this summer?”

-“I can offer you a full forty-hour schedule at four dollars and fifteen cents an hour if you do come back.”
+“I can offer you a full forty-hour schedule at four dollars and fifteen cents an hour if you return.”
 Jeff stared at the man in shock.
 Steve caught the look and asked, “Jeff, do you understand how hard you work?
-Especially compared to other high school kids we’ve hired in the past?”
+Especially compared to other high school kids we’ve hired?”

 Jeff continued to stare.

-“Come on over here and sit down,” Steve said, motioning to a row of five-gallon paint buckets.
-Steve turned two of them upside-down and the pair sat.
+“Come over here and sit down,” Steve said, motioning to a row of five-gallon paint buckets.
+Steve turned two of them upside-down, and the pair sat.

-“Sir, that’s eighty cents more an hour than I was making just a year ago!
-Less than a year ago, actually!”
+“Sir, that’s EIGHTY CENTS more an hour than I made just a year ago!
+LESS than a year ago!”

 “Thank you very much, Sir,” Jeff answered.
 It was the only way he could.

-Jeff did the math in his head and realized he’d been given the opportunity to earn over one hundred dollars a week after taxes.
+Jeff did the math and realized he’d been allowed to earn over one hundred dollars a week after taxes.

-A noticeable chill still lingered in the air when baseball practice started a week later.
-Jeff ran back and forth across the outfield in a easy jog to warm up with the rest of his team.
-The ground was still soft under his feet, but it was firm enough that there was no mud bubbling up with each footfall.
-The coach called the group together after a few minutes.
+A noticeable chill lingered when baseball practice started a week later.
+Jeff ran back and forth across the outfield in an easy jog to warm up with the rest of his team.
+The ground was still soft under his feet, but it was firm enough that no mud bubbled up with each footfall.
+After a few minutes, the coach called the group together.

-“Alright, gentlemen.
-Let’s have two lines, about ten yards apart, and let’s get some soft-toss started.”
+“All right, gentlemen.
+Let’s have two lines about ten yards apart and get some soft-toss started.”

-There wouldn’t be any hard throwing for about a week; it would take that long for their arms to become accustomed to that sort of activity.
+There wouldn’t be any hard throwing for about a week.
+Their arms would take too long to become accustomed to that activity.
 It wouldn’t look good to have players blowing their shoulders out on the first day of practice.
-After the soft-toss came base-running practice.
+After the soft toss came base-running practice.

-Many of the freshmen showed up for the tryouts were winded after just warm ups and the easy jogs around the base paths.
+Many freshmen who attended the tryouts were winded after warm-ups and the easy jogs around the base paths.
 Jeff was the exception.

-He now did one hundred and fifty push-ups and sit-ups a day along with an almost-three mile run; the workout the baseball team had gone through so far wasn’t much in comparison.
-His stamina was noticed by the coaching staff though there were no comments made aloud, not yet.
+He now did 150 push-ups and sit-ups a day and an almost three-mile run.
+The workout the baseball team had endured so far wasn’t much in comparison.
+The coaching staff noticed his stamina, though no comments were made aloud, not yet.

 “Is he going to make us run all day?”
 Bill Sampson gasped.

 The baseball team was starting its fifth circuit of the playing fields at Thompkins.
-Their last game had been a disaster and Coach Kessler was teaching them about mental focus.
+Their last game was a disaster, and Coach Kessler was teaching them about mental focus.

-“Probably,” Jeff said as he came along side the slower runner.
-“A month into the season we shouldn’t be making the mistakes we made yesterday.
-Don’t stop, Bill,” he cautioned when Sampson started to slow.
+“Probably,” Jeff said as he came alongside the slower runner.
+“A month into the season, we shouldn’t be making the mistakes we made yesterday.
+No, don’t stop, Bill,” he cautioned when Sampson started to slow.
 “It’ll hurt worse if you do.”

 “What are you?
 A machine or something?”